 You need to put yourself in those situations and answer to the best of your ability.
 There’s no right or wrong answer, don’t worry!

-Describe how you handled a challenging situation
+1. Describe how you handled a challenging situation.

-How well can you handle criticism?
+2. How well can you handle criticism?

 This is to check your attitude towards stressful situations and receiving feedback from seniors.
 You might get harsh criticism along with some constructive ones, too.
-You need to say how well you receive it with a hope of improving, and how much you appreciate the same without getting defensive about it.
+You need to say how well you receive it with the hope of improving, and how much you appreciate the same without getting defensive about it.

-How well can you work under pressure?
+3. How well can you work under pressure?

 All jobs may be stress-inducing at some point or the other.
 You cannot throw tantrums or you cannot resign just because of that.
-The interviewer is checking if you can deal with intensely tense situations and what approach you’ll take to tackle it.
+The interviewer is checking if you can deal with intensely tense situations and what approach you’ll take to tackle them.
 If possible, do quote a real-life example while you’re trying to explain this point.

-Describe how you handled your mistake
+4. Describe how you handled your mistake.

 To err is human, they say and even the interviewer knows that you must have made mistakes in your job.
 He is wanting to understand how you dealt with it.
-You need to highlight your problem-solving skills and how you took onus for the mistake.
+You need to highlight your problem-solving skills and how you took the onus for the mistake.
 Highlight how you learnt from it and avoided making one again.

-Describe how you overcame a difficulty/barrier
+5. Describe how you overcame a difficulty/barrier.

 Here you need to describe a difficult time or a difficult phase in your work.
 Highlight your positive attributes and how you overcame the difficulty.
 Make sure you only talk about professional barriers and nothing personal, as you will be judged better if you talk of a work environment.

-How do you feel about strict deadlines?
+6. How do you feel about strict deadlines?

-This is to check how well you plan and organise yourself.
+This is to check how well you plan and organize yourself.
 If you do so well, you wouldn’t be facing an issue with strict and short deadlines.
 You have to talk about how you plan out the schedule and not get uneasy when you’ve to put up with urgency.

-What would you do if you disagree with your boss?
+7. What would you do if you disagree with your boss?

 Everyone has opinions and it is certainly not wrong to make them known.
 It’s only wrong when you try to impose it.
 If you do think your supervisor is on the wrong track, you can express your disagreement very diplomatically and still pledge your support.
-This way the recruiter will gauge not only your communication skills but also in how you handle complications.
+This way the recruiter will gauge not only your communication skills but also how you handle complications.

-How would you handle a tiff with a peer?
+8. How would you handle a tiff with a peer?

 Conflicts are tough to handle, no doubt.
 Stress on the fact about how you dealt with the delicate situation with maturity and how you spoke openly with that peer to sort all differences out.
-The interviewer will check how good you are with working in a team and keeping it intact.
+The interviewer will check how good you are at working in a team and keeping it intact.
 You also need to tell him that you avoided the same in the future.

-How do you spend time outside work?
+10. How do you spend time outside work?

 The recruiter is simply checking your idea of relaxation.
-He wants to know what kind of a person you are outside the professional environment which will let him gauge your emotions, behaviour and attitude further.
+He wants to know what kind of a person you are outside the professional environment which will let him gauge your emotions, behavior, and attitude further.
 You can be honest about what you do and you can also talk about your hobbies.
 Your hobbies unknowingly say a lot about you.